SuperZekes/SodiBanana/README.md

 # Sodibanana
-sodibanana is a opti lightweight modpack
+Sodibanana my a optimization lightweight modpack for Minecraft use Modrinth app to install https://modrinth.com/app